 GNE derives most of its operating revenue from generating and selling electricity.
 GNE owns and operates 5 power plants with a combined electrical capacity of 1,647MW and a productive output of approximately 7.0TWh per annum.
 Its power plants are located in different parts of New Zealand and produce electricity from different fuel types:

 In addition to its electricity generating operations, GNE also owns 46% of the Kupe Oil & Gas Field, which is operated by Beach Energy.
-It is located offshore in New Zealand’s Taranaki basin and has a remaining reserve estimate of about 250.0PJ of gas, 50.0PJ of LPG, and 35.0PJ of light oil (P2), and comprises of 3 production wells, a normally unmanned offshore platform, a pipeline to shore, an onshore production station near Hawera and oil storage facilities in New Plymouth.
+It is located offshore in New Zealand’s Taranaki basin and has a remaining reserve estimate of about 340.5 PJe of gas, LPG and light oil (P2), and comprises of 3 production wells, a normally unmanned offshore platform, a pipeline to shore, an onshore production station near Hawera and oil storage facilities in New Plymouth.
 The field produces approximately 25.0PJ of gas, 100kt of LPG and 1.0mbbl of light crude oil per annum.
 GNE retains its proportional share of gas and purchases the rest under a take-or-pay contract for the life of the field.
-It also retains its share of LPG, which it resells to its 10,000 or so retail and commercial gas customers and 60,000 LPG customers.
+It also retains its share of LPG, which it resells to its 100,000 or so retail and commercial gas customers and 75,000 LPG customers.
 Its share of light crude oil is sold on its behalf by Beach Energy, mostly to international refineries.